ironhack-labs/lab-css-recipes-clone/README.md

 ## Extra Practice

-If you feel you need more practice, you can keep working on the `french-soup` exercise.
+If you need more practice, keep working on the `french-soup` exercise.
 There you will find the `expected-result.md` file where you can see what is expected from you to build.
-This folder has the same structure as the `apple-pie` one so follow the same steps.
+This folder has the same structure as the `apple-pie` one, so follow the same steps.

 **Happy coding!** :heart: